SenaCelikk/business-analysis-portfolio/case-studies/automated-bug-reporting.md

 ## Requirements Analysis

-I analyzed what information would be useful when reporting a bug and how the information could be collected automatically.
+I analyzed the existing bug reporting workflow and identified which information could be collected automatically to reduce manual effort.

 The reporting flow needed to:

-* Detect the user's reporting action
+* Detect the reporting action
 * Capture a screenshot
 * Collect relevant application and diagnostic information
 * Present the captured information for review